-- Trash bags\ A 30-gallon bag about 1.5 millimeters thick is a good size.
-Always bring more than anticipated. - Heavy duty work gloves\ Protects hands from grime and noxious weeds and provides some protection from broken glass and sharp objects.
-Leather gloves work best, and disposable latex or non-latex gloves may be used underneath during wet or muddy conditions. - Safety vests\ Makes volunteers highly visible. - Safety signs\ Have enough Work Crew or Litter Crew Ahead signs to place at all vehicle entry points to the cleanup.
+- Trash bags A 30-gallon bag about 1.5 millimeters thick is a good size.
+Always bring more than anticipated. - Heavy duty work gloves Protects hands from grime and noxious weeds and provides some protection from broken glass and sharp objects.
+Leather gloves work best, and disposable latex or non-latex gloves may be used underneath during wet or muddy conditions. \ - Safety vests Makes volunteers highly visible. \ - Safety signs Have enough Work Crew or Litter Crew Ahead signs to place at all vehicle entry points to the cleanup.
 These will need to be returned after the cleanup.
-If needed, plan for directional signs to guide volunteers to the site.

-- First aid kit (recommended for every cleanup) Review contents and become familiar with basic procedures. - Refreshments Drinking water is recommended for every cleanup.
+If needed, plan for directional signs to guide volunteers to the site. - First aid kit (recommended for every cleanup) Review contents and become familiar with basic procedures. - Refreshments Drinking water is recommended for every cleanup.
 Lunch and/or snacks are optional, but much appreciated.
-Some sources are fast food restaurants, convenience and grocery stores, and homemade goodies. - Cell phone Keep handy in case of emergencies. - Camera Designate a volunteer as photographer. - Insect repellent Spray is more convenient than lotion. - Hand wipes Use before eating and at the end of the cleanup. - Shovel, rake, pitchfork Useful for removing shingles, broken drywall and glass, kitty litter, animal carcasses, etc. - Ropes, straps, tarps Useful for pulling large items uphill. - Buckets Useful for broken glass and sharp metal items. - Survey or Caution tape Useful for roping off restricted or dangerous areas. - \ May request these items from PennDOT and township and municipal offices or obtain from local hardware stores.
-Also, register any cleanup event scheduled March through May or September through November with Pick Up Pennsylvania to be eligible to receive free work gloves, trash bags, and safety vests from the local PennDOT office.
-Pick It Up PA Days is a one-month timeframe within Pick Up Pennsylvania that offers free disposal; dates are subject to change.
-Supplies and disposal are contingent on funding.
+Some sources are fast food restaurants, convenience and grocery stores, and homemade goodies. - Cell phone Keep handy in case of emergencies. - Camera Designate a volunteer as photographer. - Insect repellent Spray is more convenient than lotion. - Hand wipes Use before eating and at the end of the cleanup. - Shovel, rake, pitchfork Useful for removing shingles, broken drywall and glass, kitty litter, animal carcasses, etc. - Ropes, straps, tarps Useful for pulling large items uphill. - Buckets Useful for broken glass and sharp metal items. - Survey or Caution tape Useful for roping off restricted or dangerous areas.

-Be sure to communicate proper dress to the volunteers before the day of the cleanup: Work Gloves, Safety Vest, Brimmed Hat, Long Sleeved Shirt, Long Pants and Work Boots or Heavy Soled Shoes.
+Be sure to communicate proper dress to the volunteers before the day of the cleanup.